 The Holding family purchased Snowbasin in 1984 and still own it today.
 The Snowbasin Master Development Plan was revised in 1985 to include the development of a destination four-season resort and a land exchange with the Forest Service.
 The environmental impact study of the plan began in 1989 and took nearly two years to complete.
 During this time, the Trappers Loop road was constructed connecting Huntsville to Weber Canyon, making Snowbasin one of the easiest resorts to reach from the Salt Lake International Airport.

-On June 25, 2004 Snowbasin took one more step toward the goal to become a four-season resort when it opened for its inaugural Summer Season.
+On June 25, 2004 Snowbasin Resort took one more step toward the goal to become a four-season resort when it opened for its inaugural Summer Season.
 The success of the season was immediately evident.
-The Blues, Brews & BBQ Free Summer Concert Series has become a Sunday afternoon must for many locals.
+Blues & Brews and SnowWiesn Oktoberfest have become weekend musts for many locals.

-As the area continues in its tradition as a gathering place for all people, Snowbasin and the Forest Service will continue to move forward, ensuring that this area remains a place of beauty, healthy natural resources and recreation for people of all ages for many years to come.
+As the area continues in its tradition as a gathering place for all people, Snowbasin Resort and the Forest Service will continue to move forward, ensuring that this area remains a place of beauty, healthy natural resources, and recreational freedom for people of all ages for many years to come.